 Rukia would wait it out as long as she could, but her body was already beginning to tire.
 Her mind wasn't tiring though, her mind and her thoughts were always awhirl like a howling tornado.
 And this howling-tornado-mind of Rukia's was beginning to imagine a little grey-furred rabbit sitting on the ground, and then running off like a mad creature, chased by a colossal white dragon larger than any poor rabbit could ever imagine.

-Rukia hoped that if she was caught Hitsugaya would only do his usual playful nuzzling and kissing.
+Rukia hoped that if she was caught Hitsugaya would only give a quick, playful kiss.
 Her mind had involuntarily thought up a hundred other things she hoped to the gods he wouldn't think to do.

 December 21st, 2:45 PM